 As shown in Figure 6, the SEPIC converter contains two inductors: L1 and L2.
-L1 and L2 may be independent but can also be wound on the same core since identical voltages are applied to L1 and L2 throughout the switching cycle.
+L1 and L2 can be independent, but can also be wound on the same core, since identical voltages are applied to L1 and L2 throughout the switching cycle.

 For the SEPIC topology, the current through L1 is the converter input current.
-Based on the fact, that ideally the output power is equal to the input power, the maximum average inductor currents of L1 and L2 are given by Equation 21.
+Because, ideally, the output power is equal to the input power, the maximum average inductor currents of L1 and L2 are given by Equation 21.